 Contesting a Ticket: You’ve Got Options

-Not only does the Philadelphia Parking Authority fully support everyone’s right to contest tickets, we also want you to know of the various options for contesting them.
-To get a better glimpse of how to contest tickets, check out your options below.
+Not only does the Philadelphia Parking Authority fully support everyone’s right to contest a ticket, we also want you to know your options for contesting them.

 - A broken parking meter